CAS rules both ISA and ICF can hold stand-up paddling events

 "It should also be noted that the ICF remains entitled to conduct all types of SUP activities outside of the Olympic Movement."

-The ISA has expressed satisfaction with the decision, calling it a "historic moment".
+The ISA has expressed satisfaction with the decision, calling it a "historic moment", and President Fernando Aguerre echoed those sentiments when speaking to insidethegames.

-"At the end of this long and difficult paddle, we are both relieved and gratified by this important decision by CAS," ISA President Fernando Aguerre said.
+"We have been the governing body [for SUP] since 2008, so the CAS decision confirms our status as governing body at the Olympic level which is what matters at the end of the day and that's what CAS was requested to clarify, and it did in clear terms," Aguerre said.

-"In confirming the ISA’s governance of SUP at the Olympic level, CAS has validated our years of passion, commitment and leadership - from our world champions, to our officials, organisers and member federations.
+"They [ICF] ran their first so-called World Championships six years after we ran our first World Championship which shows our track record as the International Federation.

 A confrontation between the two bodies arose in 2017 when the ICF attempted to claim ownership of SUP, even though the ISA has been heavily involved in the discipline and run World Championships in it since 2012.